To Aggregate or Not? Learning with Separate Noisy Labels: Bias and Variance Analyses w.r.t. -loss

-\end{theorem} Note that $\alpha_K$ and $\eta^{\sep}_K$ are non-decreasing w.r.t. the increase of $K$, in Section \ref{sec:justify_cond}, we will explore how the LHS of Eqn. (\ref{eqn:ce_bias}) is influenced by $K$: a short answer is that the LHS of Eqn. (\ref{eqn:ce_bias}) is (generally) monotonically increasing w.r.t. $K$ when $K$ is small, indicating that Eqn. (\ref{eqn:ce_bias}) is easier to be achieved given fixed $\delta, N$ and a small $K$ than a large one.
+\end{theorem} Note that $\alpha_K$ and $\eta^{\sep}_K$ are non-decreasing w.r.t. the increase of $K$, in Section \ref{sec:justify_cond}, we will explore how the LHS of Eqn. (\ref{eqn:ce_bias}) is influenced by $K$: a short answer is that the LHS of Eqn. (\ref{eqn:ce_bias}) is (generally) monotonically increasing w.r.t. $K$ when $K$ is small, indicating that Eqn. (\ref{eqn:ce_bias}) is easier to be achieved given fixed $\delta, N$ and a smaller $K$ than a larger one.